-From Country star, Daisy May Cooper, to popular comedian Johnny Vegas, this year’s celebs will be competing for that all-important gold bust of Greg Davies’ head.
+From actress Sarah Kendall to comedian Lee Mack, this year’s Taskmaster cast will be competing for that all-important gold bust of Greg Davies’ head.

 This story was first published in May 2018.

 The now-infamous house is in fact a former groundskeepers’ cottage inside a golf course in Chiswick, west London.
 It still belongs to the golf course and back in 2014, it was listed for rent – if you had a spare £4,000 a month.

 Sadly these days, it’s off the rental market.
 “We move in and live here for the period of filming,” said Andy.